dangtuanhuy/assembla-to-jira-migration/README.md

 |  21  | Board    | Update       | up  |       |      |
 |  22  | Cleanup  | See list     | na  |       |      |

-(1) first complete all projects up to this point before continuing (in order to ensure that all of the external links are resolved correctly)
+(1) first complete all projects up to this point before continuing (in order to ensure that all of the external links are resolved correctly).

-(2) only for cloud server
+(2) only for cloud server.

 ## Output files